-Further Mathematics is a unique A Level that offers students who have traditionally excelled in Mathematics the chance to look even deeper at key mathematical principles and to earn two distinct A Level qualifications: one in A Level Mathematics and one in A Level Further Mathematics.
+Further Maths is a unique A Level that offers students who have traditionally excelled in Mathematics the chance to look even deeper at key mathematical principles.
+You earn two distinct A Level qualifications: one in A Level Mathematics and one in A Level Further Mathematics.

 There are several reasons why students should consider studying Further Mathematics: